Personal Accident Insurance – think again

 Word of Caution

-Through this article, we are not marketing, suggesting, influencing you to make any form of decision pertaining your insurance.
-Instead this guide is to be seen as a general information only.
+Through this article, we are not marketing, suggesting, influencing you to make any form of decision pertaining your insurance policy or coverage.
+Instead this guide on Personal Accident Insurance is to be seen as a general information only.
 You are highly encouraged to discuss with your authorized insurance agent should you have any doubts.